-UK will suffer most serious level of cyber attack, warns intelligence chief
+UK will be hit by potentially life-threatening cyber attack, security chief warns

 -

-UK will suffer most serious level of cyber attack, warns intelligence chief
+UK will be hit by potentially life-threatening cyber attack, security chief warns

-The UK will be hit by the most serious type of cyber emergency at some point, an intelligence chief has warned, as it emerged that a specialist unit is repelling more than 10 attempted attacks every week.
+There is little doubt the UK will be hit by a potentially life-threatening cyber attack at some point, the head of the National Cyber Security Centre (NCSC) has warned.

+A specialist unit is repelling more than 10 attempted attacks every week, many of which are carried out by hackers in nation states "hostile" towards the UK.
-Ciaran Martin, head of the National Cyber Security Centre, said he had little doubt it would have to deal with a “category 1” case in the future.

-The bracket covers incidents that result in severe economic or social consequences, or loss of life.
+Ciaran Martin said he expects the NCSC will have to deal with a “category 1” case in the future, which includes incidents resulting in severe economic or social consequences or loss of life.

-On Tuesday the NCSC will publish a report that lays bare the scale of the danger it is confronting, with “hostile states” said to be responsible for the bulk of thwarted strikes.

 Since it became fully operational two years ago, the centre’s frontline teams have dealt with 1,167 cyber incidents.